cloudflare/workers-sdk/fixtures/workers-with-assets/README.md

-# workers-with-assets
+# workers-assets-with-user-worker"

-`workers-with-assets` is a test fixture that showcases Workers with Assets.
-This particular fixture sets up an assets-only Workers project.
+`workers-assets-with-user-worker"` is a test fixture that showcases Workers with Assets.
+This particular fixture sets up a User Worker, assets, and a binding from the user Worker to the assets.

 ## dev